 Designation of an Acting Chair: Depending on the circumstances, the Chair or Vice Chair may temporarily appoint any member to act as Chair in those situations where the physical presence of a Chair is desirable to facilitate conducting the meeting.

-Purpose and Conduct of Meetings: The Commission holds eight types of meetings: (1) Committee meetings designed to review and revise the Commission’s standards, disclosures, forms, acceptability process, and other sections of the Report of Activities, (2) Commission meetings to adopt revisions to the standards, disclosures, forms, acceptability process, and other sections of the Report of Activities, (3) Commission meetings to review model submissions, (4) Commission meetings to review models for acceptability, (5) Commission meetings to consider an appeal by a modeling organization if a model is not found acceptable by the Commission, (6) planning workshops for the purpose of discussing, studying, and educating Commission members on scientific advances and new developments in the fields of meteorology, engineering, actuarial science, statistics, and computer/information science, (7) Executive Committee meetings to review and prioritize any ideas, issues, and concepts for consideration by the Commission, and (8) Commission meetings to vote on the recommendations of the Executive Committee.
-The discussions from the planning workshops may be used in planning for future standards, disclosures, and forms.
-The meetings to review models for acceptability may involve the discussion of modeling organization trade secrets.
-The Commission shall conduct the portion of a meeting where trade secrets used in the design and construction of the hurricane loss model are discussed as a closed meeting.
+Purpose and Conduct of Meetings: The Commission holds six types of meetings: (1) Committee meetings designed to review and revise the hurricane and flood standards, disclosures, forms, acceptability process, and other sections of the Hurricane Standards Report of Activities and the Flood Standards Report of Activities, (2) Commission meetings to adopt revisions to the hurricane and flood standards, disclosures, forms, acceptability process, and other sections of the Hurricane Standards Report of Activities and the Flood Standards Report of Activities, (3) Commission meetings to review hurricane or flood model submissions, (4) Commission meetings to review hurricane or flood models for acceptability, (5) Commission meetings to consider an appeal by a modeling organization if a hurricane or flood model is not found acceptable by the Commission, and (6) planning workshops for the purpose of discussing, studying, and educating Commission members on scientific advances and new developments in the fields of meteorology, hydrology, hydraulics, engineering, actuarial science, statistics, and computer/information science.
+The discussions from the planning workshops may be used in planning for future hurricane and flood standards, disclosures, and forms.
+The meetings to review hurricane or flood models for acceptability may involve the discussion of modeling organization trade secrets.
+The Commission shall conduct the portion of a meeting where trade secrets used in the design and construction of the hurricane or flood model are discussed as a closed meeting.
 Each type of meeting is discussed below.

 Committee Meetings

-Committee meetings are for the purpose of discussing issues, developing standards, completing necessary groundwork, and reaching a consensus among those present so when the Commission meets later to formally adopt the standards and Report of Activities, most of the issues can be easily resolved with less detail and finalizing work required.
+Committee meetings are for the purpose of discussing issues, developing hurricane and flood standards, completing necessary groundwork, and reaching a consensus among those present so when the Commission meets later to formally adopt the hurricane and flood standards, the Hurricane Standards Report of Activities, and the Flood Standards Report of Activities, most of the issues can be easily resolved with less detail and finalizing work required.
 Committee meetings provide for an informal workshop environment where Commission members, Professional Team members, SBA staff, modeling organizations, insurers, regulators, and the general public are encouraged to participate and provide input.
-A working draft of proposed revisions to the standards, disclosures, forms, acceptability process, and other portions of the Report of Activities is created.
+A working draft of proposed revisions to the hurricane and flood standards, disclosures, forms, acceptability process, and other portions of the Hurricane Standards Report of Activities and the Flood Standards Report of Activities is created.
 A public notice is required, but it is not necessary that a quorum be present since all official business requiring a vote will be conducted at Commission meetings.

+Committee meetings are also for the purpose of reviewing, determining the scope, and establishing priorities for any ideas, issues, and concepts new or previously presented at Commission meetings, Committee meetings, or workshops.
+The Committee may make a recommendation to the Commission on those that could be subjects for current consideration or for future inquiries and investigation.